CalamityAdam/iot/react/projects/pokedex/pokedex_i.md

 We want to separate our app's data and presentational states.
 To do this we can create nested reducers, such that eventually our redux state might look something like this:

 Note how we are using `entities.pokemon` to manage _all_ the pokemon.
-At this point we have loaded the index and the detail of Ivysaur, which is why we see Ivysaur's attack, defense, item_ids, etc., see Ivysaur's `id` in `ui.pokedisplay`, and have also loaded Ivysaur's items in the `items` slice.
+At this point we have loaded the index, loaded the detail of Ivysaur, which is why we see Ivysaur's attack, defense, item_ids, etc., and we have also loaded Ivysaur's items in the `items` slice.

 ```javascript
 {